 CPL: Since we’re discussing technology and tools, I’ve got to ask you about delivery apps.
 Where do delivery app companies like Drizly and Minibar (to name a couple) fall with regard to compliance?
 Are they being looked at?
 Will they or should they be?

 Steve: There’s an important distinction here between delivery, on the one hand, and shipping on the other.
 The former is done typically when an order has been placed with a local retailer, and that retailer delivers within their local area the same day the order is received.
 The latter is done via common carrier on subsequent days for local delivery.

 We’re working hard to keep these separate.
 There are lots of moving parts, and states might be struggling to vet these all out and put the appropriate regulations in place.
 For example, how do delivery personnel handle ID checks?
 Do they take TIPS training?
 What happens if the consumer is not home when delivery occurs?
 We want to make sure that states trying to figure out delivery do not inadvertently undermine or “break” shipping rules that are working.

-Dave: It sounds like technology is both enabling compliance and making regulation more complicated.
+CPL: It sounds like technology is both enabling compliance and making regulation more complicated.
 A two-edged sword, so to speak.